Becavalier/Sharpen/README.md

 ## Basic Concept

 We use the following kind of data structure to pass the "Diff" info of input DOMs from the C++ side to JavaScript side.
 All the data exchange through these two contexts will be encoded and decoded as standard JSON format by our lightweight specialized JSON parser (Not a standard full-parser).
 Here we can call the following data structure is "**`DDIR`**".
-Each "Object" structure shows in the following "Array" stucture will be regared as a diff "**`Commit`**", and those commits will be transacted and inflect on the real DOM by the specific JavaScript code.
+Each "Object" structure shows in the following "Array" stucture will be regared as a diff "**`Commit`**", and those commits will be transacted and inflected on the real DOM by the specific JavaScript code.

 ```
 DDIR: